isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-01-14-post-textbooks-we-remember.md

 #### **The Early English Textbooks**

 Until the 1950s, English textbooks used in primary schools in Singapore were imported mainly from the United Kingdom.
-Among these were *The Beacon Readers*, J*anet and John Basic Readers* and *First Aid in English*.
+Among these were *The Beacon Readers*, *Janet and John Basic Readers* and *First Aid in English*.
 The British firmly believed that Malayan students in local schools should be taught English exactly the same way as students back home in England.

 While such imported textbooks were helpful tools – given the absence of viable alternatives – in teaching English to Asian students, they also suffered from serious shortcomings.
 Not only were foreign books unsuitable for the local population who had little or no knowledge of the English language, they also imparted ideas and values that were incompatible with life in Singapore.